 But how do I know if a school is good at improving students without knowing the background of all the students?

-The Department of Education has systematised this way of judging improvement and it is called ‘value added’.
+The Department for Education has systematised this way of judging improvement and it is called ‘value added’.
 Each school is awarded a ‘progress score’.
-This scores tell you how much progress students who studied A levels at this school or college made between the end of key stage 4 (GCSEs) and the end of their A level studies, compared to similar students across England.
+These scores tell you how much progress students who studied A levels at this school or college made between the end of key stage 4 (GCSEs) and the end of their A level studies, compared to similar students across England.

 The scores are calculated by comparing the A level results of students at this school or college with the A level results of students in schools and colleges across England who started with the same results at the end of key stage 4 (GCSEs).
 A score above zero means students made more progress, on average, than students across England who got similar results at the end of key stage 4.